terrenceliu01/python1/doc/python.md

 [logging](../src/log/logging1.py)

 ## SQLite
+❓What is DBA?
+✔️A Database Administrator (**DBA**) is individual or person responsible for controlling, maintenance, coordinating, and operation of database management system. ...
+Their role also varies from configuration, database design, migration, security, troubleshooting, backup, and data recovery.

 [SQL Interview Website](https://www.interviewbit.com/sql-interview-questions/)
 ❓What is Database?
 >✔️A database is an organized collection of data, stored and retrieved digitally from a remote or local computer system.
 Databases can be vast and complex, and such databases are developed using fixed design and modeling approaches.